Part 1 installation view at Furtherfield Gallery, London. Image: Pau Ross 2019

 An exhibition installation captured in 3D and broadcast as a holographic image

 Through local research conducted by Black British History specialist S. I. Martin, the piece embodies the historical story of Anne E. Styles (1821-1903).
 Styles, who was born a slave under the British flag in Jamaica subsequently spent the rest of her life from the age of 17 living at several addresses in north London, working for the same family as a domestic servant until her death.

-Taking inspiration from Afrofuturism, the piece will travel forward 150 years to the year 2169 by reimagining Styles’ life as an existence of strength, empowerment and liberation, rather than what we suspect was likely to have contained elements of grief, isolation and entrapment.
+Taking inspiration from Afrofuturism, the piece will travel forward 150 years to the year 2169 by reimagining Styles’ life as an existence of strength, empowerment and liberation, rather than what is suspected to have contained elements of grief, isolation and entrapment.
 Working with a small team of Mixed Reality experience specialists from PlayLabZ, and Holotronica the piece is captured and recorded as a holographic image.

 Circle of Blackness is conceived in two parts.
 Part one opened in May 2019 with a short introduction to Styles.
 Part two will time-travel between 1869, when Finsbury Park opened, the present and 2169.